-World diabetes day designed to raise awarenessNovember 14th, 2012 by Serena Gordon, Healthday Reporter in Diabetes /
+World diabetes day designed to raise awarenessNovember 14, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Diabetes

 (HealthDay)—Before her 12-year-old daughter was diagnosed with type 1 diabetes a year ago, Michelle Moriarty knew very little about the blood sugar disease other than that there was more than one type of diabetes and one kind of diabetes required shots.

 While her daughter was in the hospital recovering from a life-threatening condition called diabetic ketoacidosis, Moriarty was given a crash course in managing type 1 diabetes, the type that can only be managed with insulin injections.
 Moriarty now knows more than she ever wanted to about living with diabetes.

 Nov.
 14 is World Diabetes Day, sponsored by the International Diabetes Federation (IDF).
 The hope is that by raising awareness and educating people about diabetes, people that have a chance to prevent type 2 and gestational diabetes (type 1 isn't currently preventable) will be able to do so.

 As many as 366 million people have diabetes worldwide, according to the IDF.
 That number is predicted to rise to 552 million by 2030.
 Most of those people have type 2 diabetes, and many don't even know they have the disease.
 In the United States, almost 26 million people have diabetes, according to the American Diabetes Association (ADA).